 I have supported women in all types of birth scenarios: medication-free births in birth centers, planned cesarean births, planned inductions, those who knew they wanted pain medication, those who weren’t sure if they did, those with and without birth partners, and more.
 My goal as a doula is to help all my clients feel empowered to make the best decisions for themselves and their families.

-Interviewing a few doulas can help you find the one with whom you most connect.
+Interviewing a few can help you find the one with whom you most connect.
 They will be there with you for a very personal experience, so make sure that your personalities and values mesh well.
 Being prepared with a list of questions is also very helpful.
 Questions to consider asking are

 - What are your fees?

-- What do your services include?
+- What do your doula care services include?

 - What is your training?
 (Ask about breastfeeding credentials if you are hoping to breastfeed.)